Siege of the Argentine Embassy and ambassador's residence in Venezuela: Sieges

-Current situation
+Extraction of asylum seekers

 As of February 2025, the siege of the Argentine embassy in Caracas remains unresolved, with at least five political asylum seekers, Magalli Meda, Pedro Urruchurtu, Omar González, Claudia Macero, and Humberto Villalobos, are still trapped inside.
 Reports indicate that the Venezuelan government has maintained a heavy security presence around the embassy, restricting access to food, water, and medical supplies.

 On February 18, 2025, sources confirmed that the power generator used by the asylum seekers had failed, leaving them completely without electricity, water, or communication.
 Diplomatic efforts by Argentina, Brazil, Canada, and the European Union have called for Venezuela to allow safe passage for those inside, but no agreement has been reached.
 The United Nations High Commissioner for Refugees (UNHCR) has expressed concern over the deteriorating conditions and urged the Venezuelan government to comply with international protections for asylum seekers.

 Meanwhile, opposition leaders and international human rights organizations have condemned the prolonged siege, labeling it a violation of diplomatic norms and human rights.
 Negotiations between Venezuelan authorities and foreign diplomats are ongoing, but there is growing fear that the situation could escalate further if no resolution is reached soon.

-On May 6, 2025, United States Secretary of State Marco Rubio confirmed through a statement on his X account that the asylum seekers who were at the Argentine embassy in Venezuela were released and are in US territory.
+On May 6, 2025, United States Secretary of State Marco Rubio confirmed that the asylum seekers who were at the Argentine embassy in Venezuela were released and are in US territory.

+United States intervention in Venezuela

+After the 2026 United States intervention in Venezuela, the government of Brazil announced on 11 January 2026 to hand back the representation to Argentina.

+Argentine president Javier Milei indicated that the embassy will remain closed until all Argentine political prisoners held in Venezuela are released.